idm-suedtirol/odh-docs/source/architecture.rst

    formats used (bottom) during each data transformation.

-At the core of the Open Data Hub lays :strong:`bdp-core`, a java application which contains all the business logic and handles all the connections with the underling database using the :abbr:`DAL (Data Access Layer)`.
+At the core of the Open Data Hub lays :strong:`odh-core`, a java application which contains all the business logic and handles all the connections with the underling database using the :abbr:`DAL (Data Access Layer)`.
 The Open Data Hub Core is composed by different